-A brief summary of the measures currently under review are included in the body of the report; detailed summaries of the Committee's discussion and ratings of the criteria for each measure are in Appendix A.
+Brief summaries of the measures reviewed in this cycle are included in the body of the report; detailed summaries of the Committee's discussion and ratings of the criteria for each measure are in Appendix A.

-In addition to evaluating the newly submitted measures, the Patient Experience and Function (PEF) Standing Committee also discussed measure prioritization, and care coordination measure priorities{$\overline{z}} and, and also$ continued to build on definitions for patient-centered coordinated care.
+In addition to evaluating the newly submitted measures, the Patient Experience and Function (PEF) Standing Committee discussed measure prioritization and care coordination measure priorities, and continued to build on definitions for patient-centered coordinated care.